-Connecticut pure maple syrup is yummy!
-Although Connecticut is the third smallest state in the nation they are one of the nations leaders in producing 100% Pure Maple Syrup. (move over Vermont!)
+March 18-19 is Connecticut’s annual Maple Weekend!
+The goal for this event is to bring families together and provide noncommercial, inexpensive – it’s FREE! -enjoyment during a quiet time of year.
+Although Connecticut is the third smallest state in the nation they are one of the nation’s leaders in producing 100% Pure Maple Syrup (move over Vermont!).
 Maple sap comes from what is referred to as the Sugarbush and the sap is cooked in what is called the Sugarhouse.
 It takes approximately forty gallons of sap to make one gallon of syrup.
 Find out more facts and get involved with local sugar makers by contacting the local maple syrup association at http://www.ctmaple.org.

 Or visit The Great Brook Sugar House in New Milford run by the Youth Agency and its teen volunteers.
 Just look for the steam floating up from the sugar house and stop in and watch it operating during February and March.